containers/podman-desktop/website/docs/compose/podman-compose.md

 [Podman Compose](https://github.com/containers/podman-compose#readme) is a community-driven tool that allows developers to run multiple containers at the same time and facilitate communication between them.
 Much like Docker Compose, it requires a Compose YAML file with definitions about the containers that need to communicate.

-If you are new to writing Compose YAML files or [Compose Spec](https://compose-spec.io/), check [this guide](https://github.com/compose-spec/compose-spec/blob/master/spec.md) for more information.
+If you are new to writing [Compose files](https://github.com/compose-spec/compose-spec/blob/master/spec.md#compose-file) or [Compose Spec](https://compose-spec.io/), check [this guide](https://github.com/compose-spec/compose-spec/blob/master/spec.md) for more information.

 ## Requirements